 INTERIOR COMFORT

 We assessed comfort by looking at usable floor space, headroom, and vestibule storage capacity.
 Our testing included evaluating how easy it was to move around inside the tent, how effectively gear could be stored, and overall livability during extended waits for bad weather to pass.
-Features like dual vestibules, ample pockets, and well-designed ventilation made a big difference in our evaluations.
-We also factored in real-world camping experiences, noting how well the tent managed condensation and maintained a comfortable interior environment in various conditions
+Features such as dual vestibules, ample pockets, and well-designed ventilation made a significant difference in our evaluations.
+We also factored in real-world camping experiences, noting how well the tent managed condensation and maintained a comfortable interior environment in various conditions.

-We tested each tent’s setup process in various conditions, including daylight, dusk, and windy weather, to evaluate how easy and efficient assembly was.
+We tested each tent’s setup process under various conditions, including daylight, dusk, and windy weather, to evaluate the ease and efficiency of assembly.
 To gauge intuitiveness, we pitched each tent for the first time without consulting instructions.
 Key factors included color-coded poles, straightforward designs, and the ability to set up in challenging conditions quickly.
 We also assessed how easy it was to secure the tents using guylines in snow or rocky terrain, ensuring they remained stable and secure in real-world environments.

 DURABILITY